kheraAniruddh/Spark-Tech-Fundamental-Analysis-of-NYSE/README.md

 Technical & Fundamental analysis of S&P 500 companies on NYSE

 	The input files can be downloaded from: https://www.kaggle.com/dgawlik/nyse/data
-1)	Placed the files as below on Dumbo:
-Used maven to create the jar file
+1) Used maven to create the jar file